1. 8.4 Dynamic markup insertion

 2. Run the document open steps with document.

-5. Insert input into the input stream just before the insertion point.
+10. Insert string into the input stream just before the insertion point.

-6. If document's pending parsing-blocking script is null, then have the HTML parser process input, one code point at a time, processing resulting tokens as they are emitted, and stopping when the tokenizer reaches the insertion point or when the processing of the tokenizer is aborted by the tree construction stage (this can happen if a script end tag token is emitted by the tokenizer).
+11. If document's pending parsing-blocking script is null, then have the HTML parser process string, one code point at a time, processing resulting tokens as they are emitted, and stopping when the tokenizer reaches the insertion point or when the processing of the tokenizer is aborted by the tree construction stage (this can happen if a script end tag token is emitted by the tokenizer).

 If the document.write() method was called from script executing inline (i.e. executing because the parser parsed a set of script tags), then this is a reentrant invocation of the parser.
 If the parser pause flag is set, the tokenizer will abort immediately and no HTML will be parsed, per the tokenizer's parser pause flag check.

-The document.write(...) method steps are to run the document write steps with this and a string that is the concatenation of all arguments passed.
+The document.write(...text) method steps are to run the document write steps with this, text, false, and "Document write".

 8.4.4 document.writeln()